 The FEG Trainer Team currently consists of 7 active professional tourist guides with various backgrounds and vast complementary experience.
 Each FEG Trainer holds a guiding qualification for a specific area, i.e. for Greece, for London, for a specific area in England or for Scotland – some trainers hold more than one guiding qualification for more than one specific area.
 Collectively their guiding environs extends from remote islands to museums and galleries and seats of parliaments, where they guide on walking tour, on sites and on moving vehicles.
 As all tourist guides they look after leisure tourists, cruise guests, conference delegates, business travellers and travellers in specialist study tours.

 All our FEG Trainers are university graduates with a range of academic qualifications.
 Before qualifying as tourist guides our FEG Trainers had careers as archaeologist, language teachers, translators, voice overs and project managers for European Programmes.
 The Team’s roots span from ancient Greece to Argentina via Central Europe and Britain.
-Between them they deliver training in English, Greek, German, Italian, Spanish and Polish and conversational language skills reach across and beyond Europe as far as Turkish, Russian and Creole of the West African state of Guinea-Bissau.
+Between them they deliver training in English, French, Greek, German, Italian, Spanish and Polish and conversational language skills reach across and beyond Europe as far as Turkish, Russian and Creole of the West African state of Guinea-Bissau.

 All our FEG Trainers are excellent communicators, multi-taskers and able to think on their feet.
 Over the years the team members have amassed a vast international experience of training tourist guides and trainers of tourist guides throughout Europe and across the globe, including in Abu Dhabi, Armenia, Azerbaijan, Barbados, Brunei, China, Crimea, Cyprus, Greece, India, Italy, Jamaica, Malta, the Philippines, Saudi Arabia, Serbia, Singapore, Tanzania, UK, Ukraine and others.